-3-Card Poker is one of the most popular table games and is played in casinos around the world.
-It is also offered online at many cyber casinos.
-Learning how to play 3-Card Poker is fairly easy, but players can increase their chances of winning by understanding how the odds work for the house and how to follow the best strategy.
+3 Card Poker is one of the most popular table games.
+It is played in casinos around the world and also offered online at many cyber casinos.
+Learning how to play 3 Card Poker is fairly easy, but players can increase their chances of winning by understanding how the odds work for the house and how to follow the best strategy.

 Betting just the Ante Wager